Psychotherapy

 Dr. Kay has been honored with the AWARD FOR "Outstanding Clinical Faculty Teaching"

-from the UCLA Department of Psychiatry and Biobehavioral Sciences at the David Geffen School of Medicine.
+By the UCLA Department of Psychiatry and Biobehavioral Sciences at UCLA’s David Geffen School of Medicine.

 Dr. Robin Kay was recognized by UCLA's Department of Psychiatry and Biobehavioral Sciences at the David Geffen School of Medicine with the "Outstanding Clinical Faculty Teaching" Award.